Music of Guyana: Music education

 Guyana is home to many unique music traditions, but music has tended to receive little support in schools.
 Music studies are offered as part of teacher training at Cyril Potter College of Education, and a fledgling National School of Music was opened in 2012.

 Prominent musicians

-El Sadiek & De Sugar Cake Girls from Guyana was a unique formation of entertainers, singers, dancers, musicians including the Sugar Cake Girls - Fiona, Sarah and Kamla.
-The diversity of El Sadiek music repertoire of Filmi, Chutney, Soca, Reggae, Hip Hop, and Soul music.
+El Sadiek & De Sugar Cake Girls from Guyana was a unique formation of entertainers, singers, dancers and musicians, including the Sugar Cake Girls – Fiona, Sarah and Kamla.
+El Sadiek's diverse music repertoire included Filmi, Chutney, Soca, Reggae, Hip Hop, and Soul music.
 El Sadiek lead keyboard player, Shabana, is the only female Indian keyboard player in Guyana and perhaps the Caribbean.
 El Sadiek also includes the singer Kerida who Chutney and Filmi beats.
 Other talented lead singers were Sheik and Dj Poopsie.

 Guyanese-born musicians who developed their musical careers abroad include Mad Professor (Neil Fraser).
 Fraser created Ariwa Records in 1979 and became a central figure in the UK dub scene as a prolific producer of dub and an originator of the "Lovers Rock" genre in the early 1980s.

 Rapper Central Cee is of British-Guyanese descent.